 Slipback offers to pathway courses

-A slipback offer is an offer to a lower-level course than the courses you've listed in your preferences.
+A slipback offer is an offer to a lower-level course instead of the courses you've listed in your preferences.
 If you're not eligible and competitive enough to receive an offer to the course to which you've applied, you might receive a slipback offer to a pathway course, even if you didn't apply for it.
 Not all institutions will make slipback offers.

-How slipback offers work:
+How slipback offers work

 - Slipback offers can only be made to a course at a lower level than the course listed in your preferences.
 For example, if you have a degree-level course in your list of preferences, an institution may make a slipback offer to a Diploma or another lower-level course.